10 Effective Tips to Reduce Water and Sewer Bill

 Evaporation is also a factor to consider when watering your lawn.

-The best time to water your lawn is early in the morning, around 9:00 am when the sun isn’t as hot.
+The best time to water your lawn is early morning, around 9:00 am, when the sun isn’t as hot.

 If you water in the early afternoon, the sun will be at its brightest and hottest.
 When temperatures are hotter, evaporation is greater.